 Obviously the source of the smells is clear, but what is the cause?
 There are 3 main reasons that public toilets often smell very off putting.

-Firstly public toilets often do not get cleaned as often and certainly not as thorough as they would be at home.
-Without the deep cleaning of toilets smells can build and this is often the case.
-Secondly there is a much higher volume of people using public toilets and this obviously results in a higher source of bad odours.
-Thirdly people do not tent to have the same respect for public toilets and can often not clean up after themselves.
+Firstly, public toilets do not get cleaned as often and certainly not as thorough as they would be at home.
+Without the deep cleaning of toilets, smells can build and this is often the case.
+Secondly, there is a much higher volume of people using public toilets.
+This obviously results in a higher source of bad odours.
+People do not tend to have the same respect for public toilets and often don’t clean up after themselves.

-These three causes often combined can result in extremely foul smelling public restrooms.
+These three causes combined can result in extremely foul smelling public restrooms.

 How to Remove Odours from Public Toilets: The Solution

 The best action to remove bad odours from a public toilet is to improve the cleanliness of the toilet.
 An increased cleaning schedule, or more thorough cleaning will almost certainly reduce the smells coming from the toilet.
 Bleach and other high quality cleaning products will reduce the smells for a longer time.
 Further odour neutralisers can also prevent bathroom sink smells.

 PowAir Block and Gel are perfect for tackling bathroom smells, acting as toilet odour neutralisers.
 Simply leave to stand either hidden or exposed to the eye and let the magic of odour elimination happen!